scholzj/kafka-enablement-2020/security/README.md

             key: tls.key
 ```

-* Use OpenSSL to check that the new certificate is in use now _(The KAfka address in this command is just an example - your address will differ.)_:
+* Use OpenSSL to check that the new certificate is in use now _(The Kafka address in this command is just an example - your address will differ.)_:

 ```
 openssl s_client -showcerts -connect my-cluster-kafka-bootstrap-myproject.apps.jscholz.rhmw-integrations.net:443 -servername my-cluster-kafka-bootstrap-myproject.apps.jscholz.rhmw-integrations.net